 The trend towards personalized and individualized medicine focuses on segmenting the patient population for a certain disease to better customize a specific treatment for a subset of patients with that ailment, and has had and will continue to have a significant impact on the therapeutic approach to certain diseases.
 As a result, the large blockbuster drugs developed to treat the full universe of patients with a specific disease are becoming a thing of the past.

-Goodwin Biotechnology, has been one of the pioneers in bioconjugation and has nearly 15 years of experience in this field.
-Over that time, we have developed the “know how” that help us design and successful produce robust conjugates for our clients.
+Goodwin Biotechnology has been one of the pioneers in bioconjugation and has nearly 15 years of experience in this field.
+Over that time, we have developed the “know-how” that helps us design and successfully produce robust conjugates for our clients.

 This has helped us partner with our clients to fulfill the promise of bioconjugation in advancing a number of bioconjugation strategies, including antibody:drug, antibody:dye, antibody:peptide, and antibody:radioisotope conjugates for diagnostic, therapeutic, and theranostic (treatment and monitoring) applications.

 As the cost of ADCs is much higher than that of the small molecule drugs, it seems very important to be able to image the binding of the ADC to its respective target by attaching a PET or SPECT radioisotope to the ADC before making individualized treatment decisions.